Heterogeneous Multi-task Learning with Expert Diversity: Related Work

 The previously mentioned works focused on better network structures for MTL.
 Another significant problem of learning multiple tasks is related to the optimization procedure.
 MTL methods need to balance gradients of multiple tasks to prevent one or more tasks from dominating the network and producing task biased predictions.
 The optimization methods can be divided into loss balancing techniques \cite{liu2019loss, liu2019mtan}, gradient normalization \cite{chen2018gradnorm} and model-agnostic meta-learning \cite{finn2017model,lee2020multitask}.
 Liu et al. \cite{liu2019loss} proposed a loss balance approach based on loss ratios between the first batch and all subsequent ones in each epoch.
 The method called Loss-Balanced Task Weighting (LBTW) showed promising results reducing the negative transfer on a $128$ task scenario.
-Another balancing approach operating in the loss level is the Dynamic Weight Average (DWA) proposed by Liu et al. \cite{liu2019mtan}.
-The main difference between them is that DWA will need to compute the average loss per epoch for each task before start the balancing procedure, thus operating in the epoch level and not on the batch level like LBTW.
 Loss balancing approaches have as their main drawbacks its suboptimality when task gradients are conflicting or when a set of tasks have gradient magnitudes higher than others.
 In order to mitigate these limitations of loss based approaches GradNorm \cite{chen2018gradnorm} and Model-Agnostic Meta-Learning (MAML) for MTL \cite{finn2017model,lee2020multitask} were proposed.

 Gradient normalization proposed by Chen et al. \cite{chen2018gradnorm} aims to control the training through a mechanism that encourages all tasks to have similar magnitude.
 Additionally to it the model also balances the pace tasks are learned.
 More recently, methods based on meta-learning \cite{finn2017model} emerged and outperformed previous loss-based approaches and gradient normalization techniques \cite{lee2020multitask}.
 Lee et al. \cite{lee2020multitask} proposed a multi-step approach which updates each task in an exclusive fashion.
 The method is capable of not only providing a balanced task optimization but also boosts current MTL architectures.
 MTL meta-learning methods, while being the current state-of-the-art class of approaches, can become impractical for settings with large cardinality based on the intermediate steps which are needed to task state computation.